afarooq07/Pewlett-Hackard-Analysis/README.md

   - not enough - number of employees identified for memtorship program (1549) are 1.71% of the number of employee retiring (90398)

 - Additional queries for more insight:
     - The following query shows retirements of current employees by departments.
 Development and Production departments will face the the highest retirements.
-Memtorship programs will be required to fill the positions.
+Memtorship programs will be required to fill the positions:

         </br>
         select count(*), d.dept_name